minorua/Qgis2threejs/docs/source/Exporter.rst

 * Opaciy

-   Sets opacity of the DEM.
+   Sets opacity of DEM object.
 100 is opaque, and 0 is transparent.

 * Transparent background (With map canvas image or layer image)

-   Makes background of the image to be rendered transparent.
+   Makes image background transparent.

 * Enable transparency (With image file)

-   Enables the image transparency.
+   Enables image transparency.

 * Enable shading

-   Adds a shading effect to the DEM.
+   Adds a shading effect to DEM surface.

 Other Options